FlowFuse/website/src/blog/2024/04/using-webhook-with-node-red.md

 !["Screenshot displaying the rpi-dht22 node's configuration for reading data from dht 11 sensor"](./images/using-webhook-with-node-red-dht-sensor-node.png "Screenshot displaying the rpi-dht22 node's configuration for reading data from dht 11 sensor"){data-zoomable}

-2. Drag an **rpi-dht22** sensor node onto the canvas (This node will return the object containing humidity, payload etc where payload is temperature).
+2. Drag an **rpi-dht22** sensor node onto the canvas.
+This node will return an object containing humidity, temperature (as the payload), etc.
 3. Select the sensor model.
-Since I am using the DHT11 sensor, I will select "DHT11."
+Since I am using the DHT11 sensor, I have selected "DHT11."
 4. Choose the pin numbering as **BCM GPIO**.
 5. Select the GPIO pin to which your sensor's data output is connected.
 6. Drag the **change** node onto canvas.